The Peter J. Tobin College of BusinessManhattan Campus

 The field of actuarial science is demanding, rigorous and rewarding.
 Professional certification as an actuary in the United States requires passing one of two examination series; one is administered by the Society of Actuaries (SOA) and the other by the Casualty Actuarial Society (CAS).
 Actuaries are in high demand.
 Most work for insurance companies, consulting and investment firms, government agencies, employee benefit departments of large corporations, hospitals, or banks.
 The Bureau of Labor Statistics, in its Occupational Outlook Handbook, forecasts a 26 percent increase in the number of actuarial positions by 2022.
 The CareerCast.com rates actuary one of the five best jobs of 2014.

-The Actuarial Science program in the Tobin College of Business at St John’s University is recognized by the Society of Actuaries as a Center of Actuarial Excellence.
+The Actuarial Science program in the Tobin College of Business at St John’s University is recognized by the Society of Actuaries as a Center of Actuarial Excellence and is a recipient of the University Award from the Casualty Actuarial Society..
 Students learn not only quantitative analysis skills in preparation to pass professional examinations but also earn an undergraduate degree in business, which provides them with an education in accounting, finance, management, marketing, risk management and computer information systems.
 Leveraging St. John's metropolitan location, students have access to the university's longstanding relationships with leading New York-area firms and an outstanding network of alumni and industry professionals.
 The School of Risk Management, which houses the actuarial science program, awards scholarships to the program, provides extensive out of-the-classroom learning opportunities, and assists students in finding internships and professional positions upon graduation.

 Admission for the Bachelor of Science in Actuarial Science requires demonstration of a high level of mathematical aptitude measured by the applicant's rigor and achievement in advanced courses taken in high school.
 Also, a score of 620 or higher on the mathematical section of the SAT exam is required.